fyne-io/docs.fyne.io/started/index.md

 <div id="install__bsd" class="hidden">
 <div style="text-align: left" markdown="1">

-* You will need to install Go, gcc and the graphics library header files using the package manager.
+You will need to install Go, GCC and the graphics library header files using the package manager.
+Choose the command corresponding to your BSD system:

 * **FreeBSD:**
 `sudo pkg install go gcc xorg pkgconf`
 * **OpenBSD:**